-- How can established corporations renew their competitive advantage through artfully managing the innovation process? - What knowledge and skill do individuals need to overcome the obstacles to success when launching a technology startup? - How can local communities harness the potential of technological innovation to stimulate local economic development and employment generation? - How can the direction of technological change be managed to maximize social benefit and minimize harmful human and environmental impact? - What can we as individual human beings personally do to make the world a better place through leadership in the business of technology? - How can the generation of value through the process of technological innovation be facilitated by the strategic management of intellectual property? - What intellectual property strategies are especially appropriate for entrepreneurial ventures?
+- How can established corporations renew their competitive advantage through artfully managing the innovation process? - What knowledge and skill do individuals need to overcome the obstacles to success when launching a technology startup? - How can local communities harness the potential of technological innovation to stimulate local economic development and employment generation? - How can the direction of technological change be managed to maximize social benefit and minimize harmful human and environmental impact? - What can us as individual human beings personally do to make the world a better place through leadership in the business of technology? - How can the strategic management of intellectual property facilitate the generation of value through the process of technological innovation? - What intellectual property strategies are especially appropriate for entrepreneurial ventures?